Soccer Goalie Rules

 Here are the general rules for soccer goalies:

-- You can use their hands inside their penalty area.
+- You can use your hands anywhere inside their penalty area (see graphic below).

-- You can play their ball outside your team’s penalty area but you’ll have to use your feet.
+- You can play the ball outside your team’s penalty area but you’ll have to use your feet.

 - Once you grab the ball, you have six seconds to get rid of it (kick or throw).